OpenRoberta/openroberta-lab/Docker/_README.txt

 The entrypoint is defined as the bash script "runIT.sh".

   cd $GITREPO/Docker
-  docker build -t rbudde/openroberta_it:1 -f DockerfileIT .
+  docker build -t rbudde/openroberta_it:1 -f DockerfileIT . --build-arg BRANCH=$BRANCH

 The following commands are executed by the roberta maintainer; you should NOT do this docker push rbudde/openroberta_it:1